AR-UNIT/TODO-LIST/README.md

 - **Kafka**: Streams events from API requests and consumes events at the task manager for decoupled processing.
 - **Redis**: Used for caching and performing batch updates to reduce DB calls as the application scales.

-## Database Isolation and Concurrency
+## Database Isolation Level and Concurrency

 - **Row Locking For writes Strategy**: Prevents race conditions during write/update operations.
 - **Read Committed Isolation Level**: Default isolation level in PostgresDB that provides certain guarantees but allows potential stale reads.